YahooArchive/YaraParser/README.md

 Given a tokenized raw text file, you can use [Percy Liang's Brown clustering code](https://github.com/percyliang/brown-cluster) to cluster the words.
 I put the cluster files for English and German but if you think you have a bigger text file for those you can use them as long as the formatting is ok.

 ## Memory size
 For very large training sets, you may need to increase the java memory heap size by -Xmx option; e.g. ``java -Xmx3g jar/YaraParser.jar``.
-For WSJ data, 4g is more than enough.

 ## Technical Details